Common types of cockroaches in Washington

 In addition to the illnesses they can introduce, the shed skins and feces that cockroaches leave behind can trigger asthma attacks and allergic reactions in young children, people with weak immune systems, and the elderly.

 How do I get rid of cockroaches?

-If you’ve found roaches crawling around in your home or business, contact ProSite Pest Control right away.
-Our team will conduct a free onsite inspection to accurately identify the species and to develop a treatment plan to get rid of these pests.
+If you’ve found roaches crawling around in your home or business, contact Prosite Pest Control right away.
+Our team will conduct an onsite inspection to accurately identify the species and develop a treatment plan to get rid of these pests.
 Reach out today to learn more about our cockroach control treatment options!

 - Fix leaky pipes and fixtures to help eliminate water sources